Kevin Newman Player Props: Reds vs. Athletics

-On Saturday, Kevin Newman (.226 batting average in his past 10 games, with a double, a home run and four RBI) and the Cincinnati Reds face the Oakland Athletics, whose starting pitcher will be Kyle Muller.
+On Sunday, Kevin Newman (.242 batting average in his past 10 games, with a double, a home run, a walk and four RBI) and the Cincinnati Reds play the Oakland Athletics, whose starting pitcher will be Ken Waldichuk.
 First pitch is at 4:07 PM ET.

 Kevin Newman Game Info & Props vs. the Athletics